Weakly Supervised Label Learning Flows: Empirical Study

 \textbf{Baselines.} To the best of our knowledge, there are no methods specifically designed for weakly supervised regression of this form.
 We use average of weak signals (AVG) and LFF-w/o-nll as baselines.
 We also report the supervised learning results for reference.

-\textbf{Results.} We use root square mean error (RSME) as metric.
-The results of test set are in Table~\ref{tab:results_regression}.
+\textbf{Results.} We use root square mean error (RSME) as metric and the results are in Table~\ref{tab:results_regression}.
 In general, LLF can predict reasonable labels.
 Its results are much better than AVG or any of the weak signals alone.
 Similar to the classification results, training LLF without using likelihood will reduce its performance.